-Erin is a professional athlete, playing soccer for top teams around the world and closing in on two decades as the goalkeeper for the Canadian Women’s National Team.
-She was inducted into the Canadian Olympic Hall of Fame in 2019.
+Erin is a professional athlete, playing soccer for top teams around the world and closing in on two decades as a goalkeeper for the Canadian Women’s National Team.
+Currently playing professionally in the NWSL for the Orlando Pride, she was inducted into the Canadian Olympic Hall of Fame in 2019.

-A two-time Olympian, Erin competed in the 2008 Beijing Games and won a bronze medal in London in 2012.
+A three-time Olympian, Erin competed in the 2008 Beijing Games and won a bronze medal in London in 2012.
 Just three years later, in her fourth FIFA World Cup appearance, Erin helped lead Canada to a historic quarter-final finish.
+In 2021 at her third Olympic Games, Erin won a gold medal for Canada in Tokyo, knocking off FIFA's number 1, 5, and 7 ranked teams en route to the podium.

 Erin’s interest in mindfulness began in the lead-up to the 2012 London Olympics, when she began working with renowned sports psychiatrist Dr. Ceri Evans.
 While the mental game had always been a part of her training, this helped Erin achieve significant growth that has directly contributed to her success on the soccer pitch.
 In the years since, Erin has become a certified mental trainer and uses mindfulness in her training regimen and day-to-day life.

 Outside of her professional career, Erin is a motivational speaker and outspoken advocate for human rights, women’s empowerment, and LGBTQ+ rights.
-She is a representative on the Canadian Olympic Committee’s Athletes’ Commission and an active Pro Ambassador for Athlete Ally.
-Erin is also an avid artist, musician, and tattoo designer.
+An avid artist, musician, and tattoo designer, Erin is also an active Pro Ambassador for Athlete Ally and is the host for the podcast, Three Sides with Erin McLeod.

-Rachel is a university professor and women’s soccer coach with a Doctorate in Mindfulness Research.
+Rachel is an experienced university professor and women’s soccer coach holding a Doctorate of Health Sciences and Exercise Leadership with a research focus in mindfulness.
 She also holds a Master’s degree in Exercise Science with an emphasis in sport psychology and a Bachelor’s in Physical Education with an emphasis in athletic training.
 In January 2019, Rachel was named a Presidential Scholar in recognition for her service to society and dedication to intellectual growth.
+She is also actively involved in corporate leadership development with an international multi-billion dollar company.

 Rachel brings decades of experience as a certified mental coach and mental skills consultant for university sports teams since 2010 and an NATABOC-certified athletic trainer since 2000.
 She has also spent over two decades coaching collegiate women’s soccer at the NCAA and NAIA levels across the United States.